Why Information Security?

 - You notice unsafe information protection practices.

 When IS incidents happen, serious threats and consequences can occur.
 ESU faculty and staff are responsible for reporting suspected or known security incidents, including any observed or suspected security weaknesses in ESU systems or services.
-(Read the IS Incident Reporting procedures.)
-You may also access this information at Techsite; look in the Employee section under Information Security Procedures.
+You may access this information at Techsite; look in the Employee section under Information Security Procedures.